 In most cases, the antibiotic-induced disruption of the healthy gut flora and subsequent diarrhea are short-lived and resolve once you stop the treatment.

-- Antibiotics can wipe out the good bacteria to the point that the bad bacteria take over and cause an infection in the colon.
+Therefore, strong or high-dose antibiotics can sometimes end up killing large populations of the good gut bacteria.
+In such cases, the bad bacteria take over and cause an infection in the colon.
 This is called a Clostridium difficile infection.

+This infection is deadly if not treated, more so in people with a weakened immune system.
 This type of diarrhea needs to be treated with different antibiotics under the close supervision of a doctor.